-Here you will find details of poems which were successful in competitions and of those published in magazines and anthologies.
+Here you will find details of magazines and anthologies in which my poems are featured, as well as my competition successes.
 I also write short stories, reviews and non-fiction.
 My debut collection Another life was published by Oversteps Books in November 2016.
 A second collection Nothing serious, nothing dangerous will be published by Indigo Dreams Publishing in the second half of 2019.

 Poems – Awards

-- My father as a coat stand – Commended in the 2014 Magma poetry competition.
+- My father as a coat stand was commended in the 2014 Magma poetry competition and published in the magazine.

 - My entry of five poems was commended in the 2013 Erbacce pamphlet competition.

-- Games – awarded a Seal of Achievement from the Yeats Club, 1988.
+- Games was awarded a Seal of Achievement from the Yeats Club, 1988.

 Poems – Published